 The main features of the core curriculum in GCSE subjects, followed by all pupils in Key Stage 4, are listed below.
 The allocation of time to the different components in the curriculum is shown later in this section.
 All pupils will have to follow all these GCSE subjects, thus enabling them to aspire to achieving the requirements of the English Baccalaureate.

 • English will be taught in two setted ability groups.
 Pupils will be entered for two GCSE subjects, i.e. English and English Literature; French or Spanish will be taught in mixed ability or setted groups depending on numbers; Mathematics and Science will be taught in two setted ability groups Science will be taught in two setted ability groups.
 All students will follow separate science GCSE courses.

 • Philosophy will be taught in mixed ability groups.
 All candidates will be entered for the GCSE Short Course in Philosophy at the end of Year 11.
 In requiring all pupils to continue their study of this subject to age 16 the school will be fulfilling the ambitions of the original national curriculum that all young people would continue to study up to the end of statutory schooling subjects crucial to their sense of identity and their appreciation of the importance of citizenship.

 The remainder of the Key Stage 4 curriculum includes both optional and compulsory components, as follows:

-• Pupils may choose up to three GCSE option subjects.
+• Pupils may choose up to four GCSE option subjects.
 There will be one teaching group per subject.
 The groups will be of mixed ability.
 The subjects will be Art, Textiles, Music (at GCSE/AS level), Drama, Geography, History, ICT, Business Studies, Home Economics, PE, Statistics.
 The option subjects will be arranged in blocks generally reflecting pupils’ preferences within the cohort.
 Pupils will choose up to one subject per block.